Helperbird/website/src/pages/features/ruler.md

 ---

+## About This Feature

-Meet the Helperbird Dyslexia Ruler, making reading on the web easier for everyone.
-Customize your reading space with a simple, adjustable ruler that guides your eyes through text on any site or PDF.
-Enjoy less strain and more comfort with every line.
+Helperbird's Dyslexia Reading Ruler makes reading on the web easier for everyone.
+It’s an adjustable ruler that guides your eyes through text on any site or PDF.
+This tool helps you stay focused, reduces strain, and makes reading more comfortable.

+## Benefits

-## Enhanced Focus
+### Enhanced Focus**
-Keep your place on the page and reduce distractions with our easy-to-use Dyslexia Ruler.
+Helps you keep your place and reduces distractions while reading.

-## Reading Ease
+### Reading Ease**
-Improve fluency and comprehension while reducing eye strain with a ruler designed for better focus.
+Improves fluency and comprehension, making reading more comfortable and enjoyable.

+### Reduced Eye Strain**
+Customizable to reduce eye strain and make reading easier for longer periods.

+### Support for Dyslexia**
+Designed to assist users with dyslexia by highlighting text, making it easier to follow and understand.

-## Styling options
+## Features

-**Color Choice**: Pick from a palette of colors or create your own for a personalized touch.
+- **Color Choice**: Pick from a variety of colors or create your own for a personalized look.

-**Adjustable Size**: Set the ruler's height to match your text line for comfortable reading.
+- **Adjustable Size**: Set the ruler's height to match your text line for easier reading.

-**Stay on Track**: Lock the ruler and choose from styles like [Reading Guide](/features/reading-guides/) or [Line Focus](/features/reading-guides/) to suit your needs.
+- **Stay on Track**: Lock the ruler and choose from styles like [Reading Guide](/features/reading-guides/) or [Line Focus](/features/reading-guides/).

-**Free & Premium**: Access basic features for free or upgrade to premium for full functionality across all websites.